What Is EPC in Affiliate Marketing? Calculator + Examples

 EPC (Earnings Per Click) is simply how much money you pocket each time someone clicks your affiliate link.
 While rookies chase traffic numbers, the pros track this one metric religiously because it tells you exactly which campaigns are worth your time and which are draining your wallet.

 This single number cuts through the hype and shows you the cold, hard truth about your affiliate business.
-Master it, and you’ll join the marketers who actually make enough to quit their day jobs.
+Master it, and you’ll run campaigns the way the top affiliates do: based on data, not gut feel.

 What is EPC in Affiliate Marketing?